he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Linnorm.md

 ###  First World Connections

-Linnorms have a deep connection to the [[First World]], the primordial home of the fey.
-While linnorms typically won't think twice before devouring a [[Gnome]] or other fey, they do have an unusual respect for wielders of powerful primal magic.
+Linnorms have a deep connection to the [[DATABASE/plane/First World|First World]], the primordial home of the fey.
+While linnorms typically won't think twice before devouring a [[DATABASE/ancestry/Gnome|gnome]] or other fey, they do have an unusual respect for wielders of powerful primal magic.
 The only way to cow a linnorm, according to common wisdom, is to remind it that there are forces of nature even stronger than itself.

 ###  Linnorm Kings